williamthom-as/cure/README.md

 - Perform complex transformations on values according to specific rules.
 - Unpack JSON values into individual columns per key.
 - Process large files sequentially while retaining variable history.
+- Merge two or more CSV files together.

 ## When not to use